Pavel-Kupreichyk/unity-player-widget/README.md

 A plugin that allows you to embed a Unity project in Flutter.

+# How to use
+In development, use an example for now.

 # How to install
 ## Preparation
 0. Add unity_player_widget plugin to your Flutter project.